Chia-Network/chia-blockchain/README.md

 # chia-blockchain
 Python 3.7 is used for this project.
 Make sure your default python version is >=3.7 by typing python3.
+You will need to enable [UPnP](https://www.homenethowto.com/ports-and-nat/upnp-automatic-port-forward/) on your router or add a NAT (for IPv4 but not IPv6) and firewall rule to allow TCP port 8444 access to your peer.
+These tend to be router make/model specific.

 ### Install on Debian/Ubuntu